-In August 2020 members of the local community were interviewed with the objective of presenting the project and offering and get their views on project risks, impacts, and possible mitigation measures.
+In March 2019 members of the local community were interviewed with the objective of presenting the project and offering and get their views on project risks, impacts, and possible mitigation measures.
+The Municipality of Porto Novo and the Delegation of the Ministry of Agriculture and Environment were also consulted at the time.